 Actions: 1) Encourage Waushara County to review the existing subdivision ordinance to include additional design characteristics appropriate for conservation subdivisions.
 2) During the time period that there is not a county Conservation Subdivision Design Ordinance, the zoning district named Residential Single Family Planned Development should be applied.
-However, it is recommended that the 20 percent minimum open space requirement in the Residential Single Family Planned Development zone be raised to 50 percent.
+However, it is recommended that the 20 percent minimum open space requirement in the Residential Single Family Planned Development.
 3) Consider developing a town land division ordinance that will assist in preserving open space and character while minimizing costs for services the town will have to provide in the future.